AmmarCSEPersonal/aula-assignment/README.md

 All unit testing should be conducted inside `spec/` in the related directory of the unit being tested.
 The file name can be anything ending with `.js`.

-All integration testing should be inside the `integrations-tests/` directory located at the root folder of each micro-service.
+All integration testing should be inside the `integrations-tests/` directory located at the root folder of each microservice.

 ### Improvements
 **General**
 * Api gateway should be used to handle client requests and composition.
 * Micro-services should facilitate persistent, yet decoupled communication via events and messaging bus.
 One candidate for a quick, yet sound implementation is [https://github.com/ajacksified/Mediator.js](Mediator.js) for implementing the mediator pattern.
 * Use `jwt` and have it seamlessly used in inter-service communication to identify and authorize users.
-* Actual repositories should be considered for future enhancements instead of simple `Mongoose` models when accessing the databse.
-Repositiories, if implemented correctly, can help in providing abstractions and act as a useful middle layer between business and the database.
+* Actual repositories should be considered for future enhancements instead of simple `Mongoose` models when accessing the database.
+Repositories, if implemented correctly, can help in providing abstractions and act as a useful middle layer between business and the database.
-* The app should be dockerized as a step in solving the inherent deployablitly problem found in microservice architectures.
+* The app should be dockerized as a step in solving the inherent deployability problem found in microservice architectures.
-* Testing should be done in other than just happy-case, `200` and `array` is returned scenerios.
+* Testing should be done in other than just happy-case, `200` and `array` is returned scenarios.
 What about `401`s for unauthorized users or `404`s for search terms that yield nothing?
 * Implement actual error handling instead of simple `console.log`.
 How this is done would vary depending on needs, but as a start, an effective logging service should be used, related parties should be pinged when critical errors occur, and calculated fallbacks should be implemented.
 * It may prove useful in using an opinionated, yet high quality library in building microservices. [https://github.com/zeit/micro](micro.js) may be one such candidate.

 **Production Stage**
 * Implement circuit breakers with controlled regression and fallbacks.
 No one likes scratching their head as to why the system is falling and it turns out to be a silently failing, overloaded microservice.
 * Improve port allocation(currently, a random port is assigned to each service) and facilitate straight-forward service discovery.
 * Use defined protocol when versioning.
-This can be useful when updating and ther is a need to serve legacy clients.
+This can be useful when updating and there is a need to serve legacy clients.